Estimated reading time: 5 minutes

 Happiness is a choice.

-Momentum, Baby, is everything.
+Baby, momentum is everything.

 If something exists, then it must be possible.
+This also a compelling reason to keep on keeping on.

 Every day matters.
 Aspiration accomplished is the result of compounded daily tasks.
 Reaching inside of ourselves, moving forward, taking on the inconvenience and sacrifice of time, panting after our hopes; these things move us forward.